jpmarson/hello-world/README.md

 Hi folks,

-My name is João, I'm studing code in javascript, I want to help another people in their projects and create little solution for day by day.
+My name is João, I'm studing code with javascript, I want to help another people in their projects and create little solution for day by day.

 See ya!